Xero vs QuickBooks vs Sage: UK Trades Tax Showdown (2026) featured image

 The Construction Industry Scheme affects around 300,000 UK subcontractors.
 When a contractor pays you for labour, they must deduct either 20% (if you are CIS registered) or 30% (if you are not) from the labour element before paying you.
 Those deductions count as advance payments of your income tax and National Insurance.

 The problem is that many tradespeople do not track these deductions properly in their accounting software.
 At year-end, their accountant has to go back through bank statements trying to reconstruct what was deducted.
 Deductions get missed, overpayments to HMRC go unreclaimed, and the bookkeeping bill increases accordingly.
+Our guide to the most common CIS return errors covers the eight mistakes that trigger penalties most often.

 Good CIS handling in accounting software means: every payment from a contractor is logged with the gross amount, the deduction, and the net amount received.
 The software then reconciles these against your tax liability automatically.
-That is where the three platforms differ significantly.
+That is where the three platforms differ most.

 CIS and VAT Are Separate Systems